prevostc/docker-workshop/README.md

 # 3 - Run the database as a container

-Now stop the local PostgreSQL instance just to make sure (`sudo service postgresql stop`) and start a new PostgreSQL instance with `docker run -d --name docker-workshop-db-1 postgres:9.5`
+Now stop the local PostgreSQL instance just to make sure (`sudo service postgresql stop`) and start a new PostgreSQL instance with `docker run -d -e PGDATA=/pg_data --name docker-workshop-db-1 postgres:9.5`

-You should see additional PostgreSQL images with `docker images`.
+We should see additional PostgreSQL images with `docker images`.

 We can see that the new container is running at 172.17.0.2 with `docker inspect --format '{{ .NetworkSettings.IPAddress }}' docker-workshop-db-1`